develFoss/dotfiles/README.md

 *Of course ricing... :)*

+*This README.md will probably be a trash self-note for my future stuff.
+Don't read it xD*

 ## Info
 * WM: i3-gaps (i3lock-color for lock screen, transfer sleep with xss-lock)
 * Terminal: kitty